KratosMultiphysics/Kratos/applications/StructuralMechanicsApplication/custom_response_functions/README.md

 ```

 #### Definition of the Adjoint Problem
-In order to define the adjoint problem an additional *.json-file for the adjoint project parameters is necessary.
+In order to define the adjoint problem an additional \*.json-file for the adjoint project parameters is necessary.
 This input file is in principle very similar to the respective file of the primal analysis.
-In comparsion to a regular file for a linear static analysis three points have to be modified:
+In comparison to a regular file for a linear static analysis three points have to be modified:
 - ```solver_settings``` by using the ```adjoint``` as ```solver_type``` and by the definition of the ```response_function_settings```
 - The input process of the HDF5Application has to be added to the ```list_other_processes``` in order to read the primal solution
 - When defining *Dirichlet* conditions in the ```constraints_process_list``` the ```variable_name``` has to be modified to ```ADJOINT_DISPLACEMENT``` respective ```ADJOINT_ROTATION```